Magpie swooping season is here! Find out why they swoop and how you can try and avoid them.

 Also, magpies usually go back to the same spot every year, so if there was a swooping danger zone on your route last year, it is likely to be there again this year.

-If changing your route isn’t possible, here are some other tactics to avoid being swooped:
+If changing your route isn’t possible, here are some other tactics to avoid then magpie dive:

 - Travel in groups, as swooping birds usually only target individuals.